geostyler/geostyler/README.md

 [![Discord Banner 2](https://discordapp.com/api/guilds/1016992288028762132/widget.png?style=banner2)](https://discord.gg/yrXHDpcFcB)

-## :rocket: GeoStyler Code Sprint 2025
+## :rocket: GeoStyler Code Sprint 2026

-We are happy to announce the next GeoStyler Code Sprint from **02.-06.06.2025** in Switzerland.
+We are happy to announce the next **online-only** GeoStyler Code Sprint from **28.-30.09.2026**.
 Be part of it!
-More infos on https://geostyler.org/.
+More infos on https://geostyler.org.

 ## 📆 Monthly meetings